Benny-/Yahoo-ticker-symbol-downloader/README.rst

 * Version 0.3.0

-  * Use https instead of http
+  * Use HTTPS instead of HTTP
   * Retry to fetch a page if it contains no symbols (A "fix" for issue #4)
   * Renamed all 'Curreny' to 'Currency'
   * Relative imports are used